bluss/bluss.github.io/_posts/2018-03-11-the-crate-formerly-known-as-ordermap-tm.markdown

 ## Why Safe Rust?

-Safe Rust is a very good place to start, and if you are lucky, you never have to leave safety.
+Safe Rust is a good place to start, and if you are lucky, you never have to leave safety.
 We are working with a data structure that was easy to build on top of a simpler one (the `Vec`), so we didn't need to break out the `unsafe { ... }` blocks.

-Safe Rust only isn't that important, but it feels good to be able to demonstrate the power of safe rust in a small but useful, and fast, library.
+Safe-only isn't that important, but it feels good to be able to demonstrate the power of safe rust in a small but useful, and fast, library.

 ## Who Is Indexmap?